by Perry Ride

-Raising a qualm another questioned " Caffeine is pesent in coffee, tea, chocolate, many soft drinks and pain relievers as well as when it helps increasing alertness why is it banned?
+Raising a qualm another questioned " Caffeine is present in coffee, tea, chocolate, many soft drinks, and pain relievers as well as when it helps increasing alertness why is it banned?
 Is it so harmful?
-If yes, then are these drinks also contains drug?"
+If yes, then are these drinks also contain drugs?"
 This raised many questions and fear in every mind present in the class.

 "If you have noticed, you will know that for some, they have become dependent and developed withdrawal symptoms depending upon the intake.

 Surprisingly, those who drink coffee occasionally may trigger a heart attack but for regular drinkers with a greater amount, the risk lessens."

 Now, it was the turn of students to tell their views on this.

 Francis Crick, one of the most intelligent students raised his hand.
 "Every government work for its people and every decision cannot be perfect.
 I think people should respect the decision and try following the rules.
 At first, there is commotion occupied by curiosity.
 People are gossiping about this and thus spreading fire.
 There will be pros and cons of the new rule which the public, as well as the government, has to suffer.
 In starting, there are difficulties in leaving the so grown coffee habit but eventually, people will start to accommodate with their new biological needs."

 Simultaneously, other regions are also discussing the ban.
 News articles about the coffee ban are starting to spread across the world.
 It has become a global issue and other countries are also getting affected.
 Some nations who think of the decision as a boon, are also trying to apply the ban in their areas, whereas some who are against this decision are trying to protest against or at least are not standing for it.